nuxeo-sandbox/nuxeo-recordlion/README.md

 We are very, very sorry the code and way it works is poorly documented, but we are in a big hurry :-).

-**IMPORTANT**: So far, passing the full do URI to some API does not work => _we rely on the dc:title_, so in this context, please make sure your titles are uniques...
+**IMPORTANT**: So far, passing the full doc URI to some API does not work => _we rely on the dc:title_, so in this context, please make sure your titles are uniques...

-**IMPORTANT**: Unit tests are almost all  because they require a runnning record lion server.
+**IMPORTANT**: Unit tests are almost all `@Ignore` because they require a runnning record lion server.
 See the code (SimpleFeatureCustom, mainly) to test with your recordLion server.

 ## Principles

 Assuming you are familiar with RecordLion.

 The plugin exposes a service to connect to a RecordLion (Gimmal) server.
-COnfiguration is done by adding configuraiton parameters:
+Configuration is done by adding configuraiton parameters:

 ```
 nuxeo.recordlion.baseurl=THE_BASE_URL (example: https://my.recordlion.server.com)